ponfri/cypress_template/cypress_instructions.md

 - Prefer workflow methods for multi-step actions.
 - Document any new page object or custom command methods in their class or .d.ts file.
 - If a test cannot be written using page objects or custom commands, update them first.

 ---

+## Code Reuse Policy for Copilot

+- **Always reference existing test files and code before generating new tests or functions.**
+- **Do not duplicate logic or reinvent workflows that already exist in the project.**
+- **When implementing new features or tests, reuse and extend existing page objects, custom commands, and test patterns.**
+- **Only write new code for functionality or scenarios that are not already covered.**
+- **If unsure, search the codebase for similar tests or utilities and build upon them.**

+---